Middle school: Australia

 The Northern Territory has introduced a three tier system featuring Middle Schools for years 7–9 (approximate age 13–15) and high school year 10–12 (approximate age 16–18).

 Many schools across Queensland have introduced a Middle School tier within their schools.
 The middle schools cover years 5 to 8.

 Bangladesh

 In Bangladesh, middle school is not separated as in other countries.
-Generally, schools are from class 1 to class 10.
+Generally, schools are from grade 1 to grade 10.
 It means lower primary (1–5), upper primary (6–10).
 Class 6–8 is thought of as middle school.
 Grades 1,2,3,4 and 5 are said to be primary school while all the classes from 6 to 10 are considered high school (as middle school and high school are not considered separate) while 11–12 (inclusive) is called college.